sobhan-moosavi/DCRNN/README.md

 ## Sample Results
-Following is the result of different models on a random sample set of 50 drivers, with 50 trajectories per driver.
+Following is the result of different models on a random sample set of 50 drivers, with 50 trajectories for each driver.
 For deep models, we report accuracy on both segment as well as trajectory, see the [paper](#) for details.

 | Model | Accuracy--Segment | Accuracy--Trajectory |
 |:-----:|:-----------------:|:--------------------:|